 How do I get the perfect caramel drip?

 It's really important to have a good base for the caramel drip, so the cake needs a 'crumb coat' then a top layer of buttercream.
 Try and get it as smooth as you can so the caramel has a nice even surface to drip down.
 Each layer of buttercream needs to firm up in the fridge and be chilled when you apply the caramel drip.
 Be frugal with the drip amounts at first and see how far it drips, then you can reduce or increase the amount of caramel you release from the piping bag or squeeze bottle as you move around the cake.
 For all the information, including a tutorial video and step by step instructions with photos, check out my Ultimate Drip Cake How To Guide!

 I put the rest of the biscoff buttercream in a piping bag and piped rosettes around the edge using my Wilton Number 6B Open Star tip.
 I then crushed up some more Lotus biscuits and filled the middle of the Biscoff & banana cake with crumbs.
 Finally I chopped some pieces of dairy fudge in half and placed them neatly on top of the buttercream.

 And the Biscoff & banana cake was done!
-I was pretty pleased with my first ‘drip’ effect cake, as I think it does give a really professional finish.
-You just have to be as stingy as possible with the amount of caramel, so it doesn’t flood the cake.
-The cake was a huge hit at work, I had some lovely comments from my happy colleagues on both it’s looks and taste.
+The drip effect gives a really professional finish.
+You just have to be as stingy as possible with the amount of caramel, so it doesn't flood the cake.
+The cake was a huge hit at work, I had some lovely comments from my happy colleagues on both it's looks and taste.
 The banana cake was super moist and full of banana flavour, the crunch between the layers gave the cake some added texture, and the buttercream was pure biscoff heaven!